-Prerequisite Coursework (41 hours)
+Prerequisite Coursework (40 hours)

-(11 = 2 0 0 = 2)

-COUN 501 Principles and Techniques of Counseling I 3
+COUN 501 Principles and Techniques of 3

+Counseling

 COUN 510 Human Growth and Development 3

-COUN 520 Personality and Counseling Theories 3
+COUN 520 Personality and Counseling Theory 3

-COUN 560 Social and Cultural Foundations 3
+COUN 550 Group Theory and Therapy 3

-COUN 581 Tests and Measurements 3
+COUN 566 Research Methods and Statistics 2

-COUN 582 Research and Evaluation 3
+COUN 567 Cultural Foundations and Social Justice 3

 EDFL 708 Program Evaluation Research Designs 2

-MMFT 500 Introduction to Marriage and Family Therapy 3
+MMFT 500 Introduction to Couple and Family 3

+Therapy

-MSCN 502 Strategies in School Counseling 3
+MSPS 502 The Exceptional Child 3

-MSPS 544 Academic Achievement and Processing Assessment 4
+MSPS 544 Academic Assessment 4

-MSPS 545 Cognitive Assessment 4
+MSPS 546 Cognitive Assessment 4

-MSPS 546 Personality and Behavioral Adaptive Assessment 4
+MSPS 547 Personality and Behavioral Assessment 4

-MSPS 550 Group Theory and Therapy 3
+MSPS 571 Test and Measurement 3

 Any of the prior courses not taken as part of a master's or doctoral training program in a mental health field will be added to the total hours required to complete the program.
 Waivers of prerequisite course work might vary greatly from student to student.
-In addition to the prerequisite coursework, all students must complete the required 18 semester hours of course work listed below.
+In addition to the prerequisite coursework, all students must complete the required 16 semester hours of course work listed below.